solidjs/solid/README.md

   console.log("The body of the function runs once...");

-  // JSX allows us to write HTML within our JavaScript function and include dynamic expressions using the { } syntax
+  // JSX allows you to write HTML within your JavaScript function and include dynamic expressions using the { } syntax
   // The only part of this that will ever rerender is the count() text. return (
     <>